Gamify-IT/docs/README.md

 ### [`/adr`](adr/README.md)

-Contains the _Application Decision Records_, so which general design decisions were chosen and why
+Contains the _Architecture Decision Records_, so which general design decisions were chosen and why

 ### [`/dev-manuals/{repo}`](dev-manuals/README.md)